dbantje/costs_paper/README.md

 Bantje, D., Sacchi, R., Arendt R., Bauer, C., Luderer, G.: *Prospective analysis of external environmental costs of energy provision*

+## System requirements

+The code has no specific system requirements and should run an any computer with the required Python packages available (see "Installation").

 ## Installation

 Using [conda](https://anaconda.org/anaconda/conda) and the `environment.yml` file provided, the environment needed to run the code can be set up: